Guidelines for Accepted Articles

-- Microsoft Word is our preferred format, but LaTex and ASCII files will be accepted.
-LaTex files are acceptable as long as all sections (abstract, introduction, bibliography, etc.) have been merged into one text-only document.
+- We highly recommend and prefer final manuscript files to be in Word format.
+However, LaTex and ASCII files will be accepted as long as all sections (abstract, introduction, bibliography, etc.) have been merged into one text-only document.
 Please include abstract, biographies, and captions for tables and figures.

 - A PDF file of the manuscript

 - This PDF will be used as our reference of your article for all formatting.
 Please include abstract, figures, tables, equations, references, and biographies (50 to 100 words).
 Figure and table callouts must be included within the text.
 Articles should include all required formatting in text, figures, tables, and equations.
 References must be numbered sequentially, not alphabetically.

 - Separated figure files (PDF and Hi-Res Digital Images)